langchain4j/langchain4j/docs/docs/integrations/embedding-stores/couchbase.md

 These embeddings are generated with a selected by developers embedding model and resulting vector values are model-specific.

 ## Storing Embeddings in Couchbase
-Generated with a language model embeddings can be stored in couchbase using the `add` method an instance of `CouchbaseEmbeddingStore`
+Embeddings generated with an embedding model can be stored in couchbase using `add` and `addAll` methods of the `CouchbaseEmbeddingStore`
 class:
 ```java
 EmbeddingModel embeddingModel = new AllMiniLmL6V2EmbeddingModel();